 Dogs must be kept under strict control at all times by the relevant Member, who is responsible for removing any excrement caused by the dog from the Club premises.

-Dogs may not be brought into the clubhouse at any time (except assistance dogs)
+Dogs may not be brought into the Clubhouse at any time (except assistance dogs).

 6.OTHER